 Our employees are the power behind our innovation and the foundation of our business.
-Investing in our people is always a top priority and we constantly strive to enhance and advance our culture and community.
-As of December 31, 2021, we had 1,981 employees distributed across 21 countries.
-67% of our employees at that time were located within the United States.
+Investing in our people is a high priority and we strive to enhance and advance our culture and community.
+As of December 31, 2022, we had 2,761 employees distributed across 22 countries.
+62% of our employees at that time were located within the United States.
 Some individual employees outside of the United States may be members of trade unions or participate in staff representative bodies, including in France where we have assisted employees in forming a Social Economic Committee as required by local law.